-The development traffic will only increase traffic through these intersections by a maximum of 6 vtph after considering the likely directional distribution of the development traffic which represents approximately 0.5% of existing traffic through the intersections.
+The development traffic will only increase traffic through these intersections by a maximum of 24 vtph after considering the likely directional distribution of the development traffic which represents approximately 2 - 3 % of existing traffic through the intersections.
 This is considered insignificant as it is well less than the usual daily and seasonal variances in peak hour traffic through the intersection which can be up to 10 %.
-Therefore there will not be a noticeably impact on the operation of this intersection.
-It is also generally accepted that when traffic volume increases from a development through an intersection are less than 10 vtph it is reasonable to conclude the development will not adversely impact on the operation of the intersection without further intersection analysis.
+Therefore, there will not be a noticeably impact on the operation of these intersections.
+Therefore, it is reasonable to conclude the development will not adversely impact on the operation of the adjacent local road network intersections without further intersection analysis.